Charge Clients PayPal Fees for Payments sent through WHMCS

 With this feature alone, you just saved 8.198 euro in transaction fees.
 In the same time you have also reduced invoices by 80% that surely lead to more saving reducing the unnecessary costs of invoice processing.

 Get rid of monthly billing cycle.
 There are a lot of benefits to getting paid less often.
-The fee for each transaction is 0.35 euro.
+Speaking of PayPal, the fee for each transaction is 0.35 euro.
 By opting to be paid less frequently, you avoid some of these fixed fee.

 Let's assume you currently run 1.000 hosting plans with monthly billing cycle.
 At the end of the year they generate 12.000 transactions and consequently 4.200 euro of fixed fees.